RN to M.S.N. Program

 Admission requirements include:

-- An associate's degree in nursing with a GPA of 3.0 or higher on a 4.0 scale (Nurse Practitioner programs) or a GPA of 2.8 or higher on a 4.0 scale (Nurse Executive, Nursing Education, Nursing Informatics) from a programmatically accredited degree-granting institution
+- An associate's degree in nursing with a GPA of 3.0 or higher on a 4.0 scale (Nurse Practitioner programs) from a programmatically accredited degree-granting institution

 - Licensure as a Registered Nurse